 The curriculum is centered around the question of the noble life.
 Over the course of two weeks students will read and discuss such texts as Sophocles' Oedipus Rex and selections from Plato's Republic.
 In the past students have also read and discussed Sir Gawain and the Green Knight, Shakespeare's Hamlet, Henry V, As You Like It, Cymbeline, and Othello, Selections from Aristotle's Ethics and Herodotus' Histories, Flannery O'Connor's "Revelation", William Faulkner's "Barn Burning", and American Founding documents.

 The program features weekend trips into Dallas and Fort Worth.
 In the past students have visited the Dallas Museum of Art, the Nasher Sculpture Center, the Kimball Art Museum, the Modern Art Museum in Fort Worth, the Fort Worth Stockyards and have seen a play at Shakespeare Dallas.

 The Arete program this summer will run July 13-26, 2014 and will cost $1,500.
-Applications received by February 3 will receive an early application discount.
-Our regular application deadline is March 3.
+Our application deadline has passed but we will continue to accept applications on a rolling basis until the program is full.
 We encourage students to apply as soon as possible to reserve a spot on the program.